cscjjk/cscjjk.github.io/index.md

 *2004-2008*          Special Pilot CS Class (YAO class), B.S., Computer Science and Technology, Tsinghua University

-### Selected Honors

-*2002,2003*         Gold medals in China National Olympiad in Informatics.

-*2005*                   Champion of ACM/ICPC regional contest, Chengdu (as the team leader)

-*2006*                   19-th place of ACM/ICPC word finals (as the team leader)

 ### PhD.
 Thesis
 **When Convexity meets Parallelism – a New Geometric Structure and Its Application in Finding the Maximal Parallelograms in Convex Polygons**, supervised by Prof. Andrew Yao and advised by Prof Haitao Wang.